1994 Plan Overview

-For a full summary of the contents of the 1994 Plan and an analysis of the community’s success in meeting its 1994 goals please review the below documents:
+For a full summary of the contents of the 1994 Plan and an analysis of the community’s success in meeting its 1994 goals please review the documents on this page.

 The Comprehensive Plan is not the same document as the Land Development Regulations (LDRs), which regulate zoning and development.
-View of the Comprehensive Plan and/or LDRs at:
+View the Comprehensive Plan or LDRs at:

 - Teton County’s wildlife and scenic resources are a local and national treasure, and, therefore, the community recognizes a stewardship responsibility for their protection.
 Future development in Teton County will take place in this context.

 - Teton County is a community first and a resort second.
 Social diversity is a defining characteristic of the community, and sufficient housing is seen as essential to retain that characteristic in the future.
 High end residential and commercial development will not be permitted to dominate the community at the expense of affordable housing opportunities for permanent residents.

 - The intent of this Plan is to create conditions for a sustainable visitor-based economy that reflects the unique small-town, Western commercial character of Jackson, and the outdoor recreational opportunities of Teton County as key components of the visitor experience.

 - As a community grounded in values of individualism, fairness and hospitality, the intent of this Plan is to provide property owners and local businesses with as much flexibility as possible in the use and development of their property.
 Local elected officials will be entrusted with discretionary decision-making power to protect public health, safety and welfare.

 It is the vision of the citizens, planners and elected officials, who have all contributed to this plan, to guide and manage change and development to: